-- You believe the original evaluation was incorrect. - The original evaluation was not done in your child's native language. - You believe the original evaluation was incomplete and additional tests are needed. - The evaluation was not done with the needed accommodations (for example, in Braille or administered by someone who knows sign language).
+- You believe the original evaluation was incorrect.
+(You are not REQUIRED to specify the area of disagreement.) - The original evaluation was not done in your child's native language. - You believe the original evaluation was incomplete and additional tests are needed. - The evaluation was not done with the needed accommodations (for example, in Braille or administered by someone who knows sign language).

-The school system may agree to your request and pay for the IEE or the school may deny your request and ask for a hearing to show that its evaluation was appropriate.
-You will have the chance at this hearing to state your reasons why the school system should be required to pay for the IEE.
+The school district may agree to your request and pay for the IEE or the school may deny your request and ask for a due process hearing to show that its evaluation was appropriate.
+You will have the chance at this hearing to state your reasons why the school district should be required to pay for the IEE.
 If the hearing officer decides in favor of the school, you may still obtain an IEE, but you must pay for it.
 The results of the IEE must be considered by the school in any decision made regarding your child's free appropriate public education.
 If the school does not request a hearing to dispute your request of an IEE, the school must pay for the IEE.